ZebMcKayhan/SIA-Server/README.md

 ## Prerequisites

 -   A Honeywell Galaxy Flex alarm system with an Ethernet module (E080-4).
--   A Linux machine on the same network as the alarm system (a Raspberry Pi running OMV or Raspberry Pi OS is perfect).
+-   A Linux (or Windows) machine on the same network as the alarm system (a Raspberry Pi running OMV or Raspberry Pi OS is perfect).
 -   Python 3.
 -   The `python3-requests` and the optional `python3-uvloop` package.